wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 ### Requirement gathering and pushing back.

-There are going to many points in the creation and maintainence of your dashboards where people will be making suggestions about what should be on them.
+There are going to many points in the creation and maintenance of your dashboards where people will be making suggestions about what should be on them.
 It might be in the initial conversation with your stakeholders, it may be in a passing comment or it may be a requirement added later on.

 When having these conversations, there is one rule I stick to.
 While maintaining a degree of professionalism - **channel your inner toddler**.